wesaidso/know-it-nl.github.io/README.md

 This combination makes it "safe" to use classes for modifiers or elements within a component / module.

+IMPORTANT: Import the files you need, in all.sass

 ## REM Units?
 https://www.sitepoint.com/understanding-and-using-rem-units-in-css/